Navid200/xDrip/docs/Libre3_Follow.md

 ## Follow Libre 3
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Follow](./Follow_page.md) >> Libre 3

-1- Set up the official ink-up follower app.
+1- Set up the official link-up follower app.
 2- Register an email address and password.
 3- Invite that email from the official Libre app.
 4- Accept the invitation in the link-up app.